A downloadable game

 2. Connect the Playdate to your computer.
 See the sideloading documentation for details.

-3. In the PLAYDATE volume under Data you’ll find a directory ending with sketch-share-solve.
-It can look like net.monometric.sketch-share-solve or user.1234.sketch-share-solve depending on how you sideloaded the game.
+3. In the PLAYDATE volume under Data you’ll find a directory that is called either net.monometric.sketch-share-solve or user.1234.net.monometric.sketch-share-solve (with 1234 being your user ID) depending on how you sideloaded or installed the game.

-4. In the sketch-share-solve folder you’ll find a folder called export containing your exported puzzle collection.
+4. In the net.monometric.sketch-share-solve folder you’ll find another folder called export containing your exported puzzle collection.
 Copy this file to your computer.

 5. Make sure to eject the Playdate before disconnecting.